 - a.
 The provider shall maintain a nursing staff sufficient to meet the needs of the clients. - b.
 Each nurse shall have a current unrestricted license to practice nursing in the state of Louisiana. - c.
-The responsibilities of the nurse(s) include but are not limited to: - i. administering medications; - ii. monitoring the client's response to medications: - iii. evaluating the client's use of medications and treatment from the program and other sources; - iv. documenting responses to treatment in progress notes at least every 30 days; - v. contributing to documentation for the treatment plan review every 90 days in the first two years of treatment; - vi. conducting drug screens; and - vii. participating in discharge planning.
+The responsibilities of the nurse(s) include but are not limited to: - i. administering medications; and - ii. monitoring the client's response to medications.